e-h-dev/floral_design/README.md

 sqlite3 for development.

-Code Institute postgresql database for deployed site.
+Code Institute PostgreSQL database for deployed site.

 ### Frameworks Used